General Financial Aid Satisfactory Academic Progress (SAP) Policy

 Progress standards for scholarships are detailed separately than SAP via the following means:

 - Progress standards for all University Scholarships are listed on the original Award Letter the student signed.
-If the student does not have their copy of the Award Letter, they should contact the Financial Aid Office.
+If the student does not have their copy of the Award Letter, they should contact the Scholarship Office at 423-425-5790.

 - Progress standards for private scholarships are determined by the private donor.
-Students should refer to the individual scholarship contact with any questions.
+Students should refer to the individual scholarship contact with any questions or the Scholarship Office at 423-425-5790.